Dividend Value Builder Newsletter

 Apple will continue to strengthen its ecosystem by introducing, improving, and marketing new products.
-The Apple Watch, Apple Pay, and Apple TV are products that will increase integration and add value to the Apple user experience.
-Many consumers are looking forward to the Tenth Anniversary iPhone.
+The Apple Watch, Apple Pay, and Apple TV are products that have increased integration and add value to the Apple user experience.
+The transition to 5G should provide another positive cycle for the Apple iPhone.

 Competition.
 Apple is #1 right now, but that means everyone is trying to topple them through innovative new products or slashing prices.
 The current environment puts downward pressure on Apple’s high profit margin.
 Only constant innovation (to overcome short product life cycles), quality products and service, and greater ecosystem integration will allow them to maintain these high margins.